ABOUT THE AUTHOR

 5. What to see or where to go in Colombia

-But this is not all.
-This bio-historical tapestry, woven with threads of indigenous heritage and the arrival of the Spanish, and the Africans, has resulted in a vibrant and distinct Colombian culture.
+But there's more.
+The result of all these different threads—the indigenous heritage, the Spanish, the Africans—is a vibrant and distinct Colombian culture.
 This beautiful blend is evident in the charming towns scattered across the country, particularly within the "Red de Pueblos Patrimonio" (Heritage Towns Network).
-Here, colonial architecture stands alongside vibrant indigenous crafts, and traditional festivals showcase a delightful mix of influences.
-Exploring these towns allows you to experience the soul of Colombia – a place where history whispers through cobblestone streets and ancient traditions live on in every corner.
-If you are curious to learn more about these Heritage Towns go check the official website of the network and enjoy reading and watching the incredible history of these 17 town list!
+Here, colonial architecture goes hand-in-hand with vibrant indigenous crafts, and traditional festivals showcase a delightful mix of influences.
+Exploring these towns lets you experience the soul of Colombia – a place where history whispers through cobblestone streets and ancient traditions live on in every corner.
+If you want to learn more about these Heritage Towns, check out the official website of the network and enjoy reading and watching the incredible history of these 17 towns!

 Depending on how much time you will be spending in Colombia, you should select a few places that you definitely want to visit.
 You can then connect them by adding stops in between.
 Get some inspiration for places and activities that belong to every authentic Colombian experience in our “Ultimate Bucket list for Colombia”.